ianstormtaylor/slate/docs/concepts/02-nodes.md

 }
 ```

 Mirroring the DOM as much as possible is one of Slate's principles.
-People use the DOM to represent documents with richtext-like structures all the time.
+People use the DOM to represent documents with rich text-like structures all the time.
 Mirroring the DOM helps make the library familiar for new users, and it lets us reuse battle-tested patterns without having to reinvent them ourselves.

 > 🤖 The following content on Mozilla's Developer Network may help you learn more about the corresponding DOM concepts:
 >